Spring 2026 Events

-Working plans for select 2025-26 events are below.
-Plans for other events in 2025-26 are in the works!
+Plans for additional Spring 2026 events are in the works!
 Stay tuned for details.

 - Series on generative artificial intelligence in research in language studies: